 - General Manager

 Keep your eyes peeled for more Young Poets Network features about careers in the arts – and let us know in the comments what you’d like to see next.
-Find our first careers feature with Arts Council England Literature Relationship Manager James Trevelyan and Ledbury Poetry Festival Manager Phillippa Slinger here.
+Find our first careers feature with Arts Council England Literature Relationship Manager James Trevelyan and Ledbury Poetry Festival Manager Phillippa Slinger here, our third feature with Verve Festival and Press’s Stuart Bartholomew and Spread the Word’s Bobby Nayyar here, and our fourth with harana poetry‘s co-editors Kostya Tsolakis and Romalyn Ante here.

 Annette Brook has been Communications Manager at the Royal Society of Literature since 2013.
 She previously worked for Spread the Word, London’s writer development organisation for five years (working her way up from Administrator to Audience Development Officer).
 She has also worked for Arts Council England and Arts Admin.
 Her responsibilities at the RSL include digital communications, press and publicity.
 She is a playwright and her play how we love was on at VAULT Festival in February 2020.
 Annette has BA English, and MA Arts Administration and Cultural Policy (both Goldsmiths).
 She is on the Advisory Board of Penned in the Margins.